-Châteauneuf-du-Pape PDO is a French wine known all over the world.
+Châteauneuf-du-Pape AOC is known the world over.
 Its meticulous winegrowers, who produce high quality red and white wines, were pioneers in managing and protecting their famous appellation.

 What you need to know